UCB-MIDS/r_bridge/reading_calls/ucb_datahub.md

 # The UCB Datahub

 The most straightforward way to start working with R is to use the UC Berkeley datahub environment that is provided to you as a student.
-This hub is located at [http://r.datahub.berkeley.edu](http://r.datahub.berkeley.edu) and requires only that you use your UCB Single Sign on to authenticate.
+This hub is located at [http://ischool.datahub.berkeley.edu](http://ischool.datahub.berkeley.edu) and requires only that you use your UCB Single Sign on to authenticate.
 Upon following this link:

 - Authenticate with your Single Sign On
-- Authorize this app on the next page that you are presented with
+- Click to authorize this app
-- Profit!
+- Get coding!

 This has built and is running an instance of Rstudio on UC Berkeley resources that you can fully articulate.
 There are several features to this _out of the box_: